-MAINTENANCE Toe Alignment
+Toe Alignment

 Use the following procedure to check the toe alignment of the vehicle.
-The recommended toe alignment is 0" to 1/8" (0-3 mm).
+The recommended toe alignment is 1/8" to 1/4" (3-6 mm) toe out.

 WARNING!
 Severe injury or death can result from improper toe alignment and adjustment.
 Do not attempt to adjust tie rod alignment.
-All tie rod adjustments should be performed by an authorized Polaris dealer.
+All tie rod adjustments should be performed by an authorized POLARIS dealer.

 - 1. Position the vehicle on a level surface. - 2.
 Place the handlebars in a straight-ahead position. - 3.
 Tie a length of string between two stands as shown in the illustration.
 Position the stands so that the string is flush with the side of the rear tire.
-If available, you may use a long straightedge instead of string. - 4.
+If available, you may use a long straight-edge instead of string. - 4.
 Measure the distance from the string to the rim at the front (1) and rear (2) of the front rim.
-The rear measurement should be 1.5 mm more than the front measurement on each side of the vehicle to obtain the recommended 0" to 1/8" (0-3 mm) toe out alignment.
+The rear measurement should be 1/ 16"-1/8" (2-3 mm) more than the front measurement on each side of the vehicle to obtain the recommended 1/8" to 1/4" (3-6 mm) toe out alignment.

 - 5. Repeat the measurement procedure on the other side of the vehicle. - 6.
-If you discover improper alignment, see your Polaris dealer for service.
+If you discover improper alignment, see your POLARIS dealer for service.

-Steering Assembly
+MAINTENANCE Steering Assembly

-The steering assembly of the ATV should be checked periodically for loose nuts and bolts.
-If loose nuts and bolts are found, see your Polaris dealer for service before operating the vehicle.
+The steering assembly of the vehicle should be checked periodically for loose nuts and bolts.
+If loose nuts and bolts are found, see your POLARIS dealer for service before operating the vehicle.